learn-co-students/oo-basics-v-000/README.md

 end
 ```

-This next error, after running the specs again, though is kind of weird:
+This next error, after running the specs again, may look unfamiliar to you:

 ```bash
 Failures: